Why Your March Madness Sales Event Is Illegal

 If you're interested, Seattle Trademark Lawyer has a brief history of the trademarking of the term "March Madness."

-How Do You Find out If a Term Is Trademarked?
+How Do You Find Out If a Term Is Trademarked?

-The best place to check is to do a search on the U.S. Patent and Trademark Office (USPTO) website.
-Of course, if you see the ® for a registered trademark or a ™ for a trademark in the process of being registered, you know you must include the mark when you're referring to it, and that you must not use this trademarked phrase in a for-profit business.
-So, if you want to make money selling March Madness t-shirts or smartphone apps, think again.
+If you see the ® for a registered trademark or a ™ for a trademark in the process of being registered, you are being notified that you must not use this trademarked phrase without permission in any other business.

 What Happens If I Violate a Trademark?

-When I searched on "Black Friday," on the other hand, I found several active trademarks.
-One was for a brewery, which included a symbol.
-Does this mean you shouldn't use "Black Friday" in your business ads?
-You may be able to purchase a license to use this term in your business advertising.
-I would check with your attorney before you do, to avoid receiving a cease and desist notice.
+A search of the government database turns up no trademark on the exact phrase "Cyber Monday," though there are several variations, like TGI Cyber Monday.
+Black Friday, on the other hand, had several active trademarks.
+One was for a brewery.
+Does this mean you can't use Black Friday in your business ad, or that you need to purchase a license to use it?
+You might check with your attorney before you do, to avoid receiving a cease-and-desist notice.